 Each adaptation should be documented in the assessment document – whether the adaptation is successful or not.
 This helps to build a picture of the individual’s needs and provides evidence of the process of supporting capacity.

 There is no formal limit on how many times an assessment should be attempted.
-However, I would suggest an assessor make as many attempts as reasonably possible in order to support participation.
+However, I would suggest an assessor make as many attempts as reasonably possible in order to support participation and accessibility, including consideration of if a different assessor would be beneficial.

 Next steps